glebd/cppclub/podcast/README.md

 ## Intro

-Hi, I'm Gleb from London, I run a C++ club at work, where we discuss C++ programming news and related articles.
+My name is Gleb, I run a C++ club at work.
 You can find our meeting notes at cppclub.uk.
 This podcast and the meeting notes contain public information only.

 ## Filters